-"Weekly Overtime - On First Regular Day Off" means premium pay at one and one-half (1-1/2) times regular pay rates for time worked on the employee's first regular day off after the employee has completed forty (40) hours in paid status in that work week (excluding sick leave, injury leave and disability leave).
+"Weekly Overtime - On First Regular Day Off" means premium pay at one and onehalf (1-1/2) times regular pay rates for time worked on the employee's first regular day off after the employee has completed forty (40) hours in paid status in that work week (excluding sick leave, injury leave and disability leave).

 "Weekly Overtime - On Second Regular Day Off" means premium pay at two (2) times regular pay rates for time worked on the employee's second regular day off after the employee has completed forty (40) hours in paid status in that work week (excluding sick leave, injury leave and disability leave).
+A Fourth shift employee's second regular day off will start twenty-four (24) hours immediately preceding the start of the first regular shift of the next work week.
 Alternative work schedules shall establish when the employee's second regular day off occurs and therefore when double time pay will apply to overtime.